stevencombs/retrocombs.github.io/commodore.md

 ---
 layout: pages
 title: Commodore Computers
+permalink: /commodore
 ---

 <img class="category" src="http://www.stevencombs.com/images/design/commodore.svg" />

 My very first computer was a Commodore VIC 20.
 I've always had a special place in my heart for this machine and upgraded across the Commodore line as the 80s and 90s progressed.

 Below are my experiences in the 8-bit and retro Commodore computer world both yesterday and today: